I got slow performance issues with Ubuntu 22.04 ugrade. After I encountered also drag & drop problems in Firefox, I decided to do something.

 Avoid Firefox getting reinstalled as snap.

-There are numerous solutions for this on the web, I ended up doing them all, here is one:
+There are numerous solutions for this on the web,

 The input i stands for "insert" and is the vi-command for starting to write text.